jpreecedev/developerhandbook/src/pages/create-restful-api-authentication-using-web-api-jwt/index.md

 ## API Controller

-We need to expose some data to our client (when we write it).
-Lets take advantage of Entity Frameworks `Seed` method.
+We need to expose some data to our client (when we write it). let's take advantage of Entity Frameworks `Seed` method.
 The `Seed` method will pre-populate some books and reviews automatically for us.

 Instead of dropping the code in directly for this class (it is very long), please refer to the [**Configuration.cs** file on GitHub.](https://github.com/jpreecedev/BookStoreAPI/blob/master/Core/Configuration.cs)